 When you or someone you know exhibits any of the following signs or symptoms, we advise calling 911 immediately.

-- Anhidrosise means little or no sweating. as well as dizziness, flushing, muscle cramps, overall weakness, feeling hot and not able to cool off.
+- Anhidrosis means little or no sweating.
+Physical symptoms like dizziness, flushing, muscle cramps, overall weakness, feeling hot, and not being able to cool off.

 - Balance problems.
 Problems with balance can involve dizziness or vertigo, causing a spinning or falling sensation.

 - Delirium, or a confused mental state, occurs suddenly.
 A person has a change in mental status and acts disoriented and distracted.
-Delirium is more common in older adults, especially those with dementia, and people who need hospitalization.
+More common in older adults, especially those with dementia, and people who need hospitalization.

-- Dizziness is disorientation in space, lightheadedness, or a sense of unsteadiness.
-It affects your sense of balance and can increase your risk of falling.
+- Dizziness, lightheadedness, feeling unsteady.
+Affects your sense of balance and can increase your risk of falling.

 Complications Of Heatstroke